ONE YEAR BIBLE PROGRAM

 Be right at home developing meaningful, life-long relationships with like-minded Christians.
 Students experience a missional, gospel-centered student life both in and out of the classroom.
 Master’s offers a full range of facilities, resources, services, and discipleship to the approximately 1000 students on-campus.

-6 dorms for resident life.
+6 residence halls on one of America’s safest ranked campuses, with Santa Clarita consistently ranked one of the nation’s safest cities.
 Ranked Top 10% Nationwide for “Best College Dorms” and “Best College Campuses” (Niche 2020 ranking)

 Ranked #1 “Right Choice” University (Wall Street Journal 2017 & 2018); ranked top 10 Christian Universities and top 15% Colleges with the Best Academics in California (Niche.com, 2019); #2 Nationwide “Most Inspirational” Student Life by Wall Street Journal